sourcegraph/zoekt/doc/faq.md

 ## What about the search on `github.com`?

-Github's search has great coverage, but unfortunately, its search functionality doesn't support arbitrary substrings.
+GitHub's search has great coverage, but unfortunately, its search functionality doesn't support arbitrary substrings.
 For example, a query [for part of my surname](https://github.com/search?utf8=%E2%9C%93&q=nienhuy&type=Code)